trailbaseio/trailbase/README.md

 ## Contributing

-Contributions are very welcome 🙏.
-Let's talk to see how a proposal fits into the overall roadmap and avoid surprises.
-You'll also have to sign a CLA that retains your copyright, ensures that TrailBase will continue to be freely available under an OSI-approved copyleft license, and allow the TrailBase project to sub-license your contributions in line with more prominent projects such as Grafana or Element.
+Contributions are very much appreciated 🙏.
+For anything beyond bug fixes, let's quickly chat to see how a proposal fits into the overall roadmap and avoid any surprises.

-This may sound presumptuous but we ain't lawyers and try to follow precedent.
+Since we're not sure yet what the best setup or exact license is, e.g. compatibility between OSL-3.0 and more popular licenses, we'd ask you to sign a simple CLA that retains your copyright, ensures that TrailBase will continue to be freely available under an OSI-approved copyleft license, while allowing for some flexibility and sub-licensing as established by large, successful projects such as Grafana or Element.

 ## License